About a life with OCD, expressing its overwhelming power and 'what it can be': Murder.

-At the moment, I think she takes two and a half hours but there have been times when she took four.
+When she eventually starts, it’ll last a very long time until she’s finished.
+She currently takes two and a half hours, but there have been times when she took four.

 Well, I’ll carry on for a while, standing here by my window, moving my fingers over some more of the dusty slats.
-I’ll keep observing whether the smokers have another cigarette or whether they’ll finally go home, while the hours go past until Sonja will have gone to bed.
+I’ll see whether WHWM-Dad has another cigarette or goes home.
+Let the hours pass quickly until Sonja goes to bed.

-I reckon that by 3:00 AM she will hopefully be asleep.
+I hope by 3:00 AM she will be asleep.

 ONE OF US HAS TO GO is an adult Own Voices story of literary suspense about a woman’s struggles with Obsessive Compulsive Disorder, a toxic friendship, and the dangerous lengths she’ll go to break her own chains.